boldflight/BibleConverter/test_EPUB/output/1cor.md

 [24] Then comes the end, when he hands over the kingdom to God the Father, when he has brought to an end all rule and all authority and power.
 [25] For he must reign until he has put all his enemies under his feet.
 [26] The last enemy to be eliminated is death.
-[27] For he has put everything in subjection under his feet.
+[27] For **_he has put everything in subjection under his feet_**.
 But when it says “everything” has been put in subjection, it is clear that this does not include the one who put everything in subjection to him.
 [28] And when all things are subjected to him, then the Son himself will be subjected to the one who subjected everything to him, so that God may be all in all.

 [29] Otherwise, what will those do who are baptized for the dead?
 If the dead are not raised at all, then why are they baptized for them?
 [30] Why too are we in danger every hour?
 [31] Every day I am in danger of death!
 This is as sure as my boasting in you, which I have in Christ Jesus our Lord.
 [32] If from a human point of view I fought with wild beasts at Ephesus, what did it benefit me?
-If the dead are not raised, let us eat and drink, for tomorrow we die.
+If the dead are not raised, _let us eat and drink, for tomorrow we die_.
 [33] Do not be deceived: “Bad company corrupts good morals.”
 [34] Sober up as you should, and stop sinning!
 For some have no knowledge of God—I say this to your shame!